hwayne/learntla/content/tla/functions.md

 `Sum == [x, y \in S |-> x + y]`

 You call a function with f[x], just like tuples and structs do.
 That's because tuples and structs _are_ functions!
 Specifically, tuples are just functions where the domain is 1..n.
 One consequence of this is that TLA+ is essentially structurally subtyped.
-If you write `Squares == [n \in 1..100 |-> n * n]`, then `Squares` is also by definition a tuple, and you can use sequence operators on it.
+If you write `Squares == [n \in 1..100 |-> n * n]`, then `Squares` is also by definition a sequence, and you can use sequence operators on it.

 Similarly, you can write `DOMAIN F` to get the set of values F is defined on, and the `Range(F)` operator we wrote also works for functions.